mrakgr/Trading-Journal/journal_2025.md

 My goal for today would be to factor some of this out into a library.
 Preferably in C#, so I am not working with raw SQL.

 1:50pm.
 I just got an email saying that my IB account has been approved.
 I need to fund it next.
 How do I transfer money from one account to another?
 I've never done that before.
 Last time my accountant did that for me.
 I suppose I could just ask ChatGPT.

+2:10pm.
+Done with breakfast.
+Let me setup the secure login and transfer the money.

+3:15pm.
+Oh my god, this is so fucking annoying.
+I cannot tranfer the money because of the daily limits.
+I need to go to the bank in order to do it.

+And to make matters worse, IB changed the login method again.
+I can no longer just use 2FA, but instead there is a different way of doing it with the IB key.
+Why does it make it so difficult to login from desktop?

+Also I have no idea how to stop it from logging into my old Rajnet account.

+3:35pm.
+I cleared the cache on my mobile and it's no longer trying to skip the login screen.
+But I am no longer sure how login from mobile.
+I could try putting in the username and password, but it takes me a long time to type it in so I don't want to bother with it.
+Forget it.

+I'll look into it later.

+3:45pm.
+Ok, I'll just make the trip to the bank tomorrow with my bro.
+No big deal.

+3:50pm.
+Let me do the exercises and the chores.
+I need to do the later before the sun goes down.